Arushikha0408/nd00333-capstone/README.md

 The best hyperparameters for the hyperdrive model is:

-'Regularization Strength: ': 0.05203245378731211
+• 'Regularization Strength: ': 0.05232056042459456

-'Max iterations: ': 75
+• 'Max iterations: ': 25

-This hyperparameters generated an accuracy of  0.7833333333333333 for the hyperdrive model.
+• This hyperparameters generated an accuracy of  0.7666666666666667 for the hyperdrive model.

-I could have improved the model through the use of Bayesian optimization algorithm that allows for the use of a different kind of statistical technique to improve the kind of hyperparameter.
+The model could have improved further using Bayesian optimization algorithm but that allows for the use of a different kind of statistical techniques for improvement of hyperparamter.
 It picks samples based on how previous samples performed, so that new samples improve the primary metric and its search is potentially efficient.

 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/hyper_bestrun.PNG)
 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/hyper_bestmodel.PNG)
 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/hyper_bestmodel1.PNG)